src-d/k8s-pod-headless-service-operator/README.md

 # Installation

 This tool is made to run in cluster as a Deployment.
-For testing purposes it can also run locally with a connection to a Kubernetes cluster, however this is of no use since it can not create the directory on the server.
+For testing purposes it can also run locally with a connection to a Kubernetes cluster.

 ## Kubernetes manifests
 This repository provides example manifests file you can use to deploy this.
 These contain a service account and RBAC configuration for the tool to be able to read Pods and read/write Services.
 As well as a Deployment to deploy the operator in a cluster.